 • Giving employees instant access to their money without having to carry large sums of cash

+Is Your Business Ready for the Crackdown on IRS Tip Reporting?
 It’s not news that being in complete compliance with all IRS tip reporting rules and requirements is critical.
 But it may be news for some hospitality businesses that the IRS is cracking down on taxes relating to all forms of tipping.
 Since tips are the life-blood of most hospitality establishments, ensuring that both businesses and their tipped employees fully pay their taxes is more important than ever.

 If your business wants to track tips more effectively or you’re worried about IRS compliance, see how you can save time and money, improve safety and security, and increase employee satisfaction with an automated tip management system to make IRS tip reporting easier.